Skip to content

 Fork repository button

 To start writing an article or making an edit to an existing one, you should first create a branch that contains the changes you'll be making.
 After that, create a Markdown file in an appropriate subfolder within docs/tutorials.
-Isaac Blueprints is built on Markdown and Material for MkDocs.
+Isaac Blueprints is built using Markdown and Material for MkDocs.

 If you want to add images, gifs, or other files to your article, create a new folder within docs/tutorials/assets named after your article's name.
 Use snake_case for naming any new files.